sdsanchezm/angular-all/README.md

 - initialize a projects (2 ways):
     - `npm init @angular myApp`
     - `ng new my-app`
-    - ng router can be no, but normally yes.
+    - ng router can be a `no`, but normally yes.

 - help
     - `ng --help`